Socialist calculation debate: Decentralized pricing without markets

 David McMullen argues that social ownership of the means of production and the absence of markets for them is fully compatible with a decentralized price system.
 In a post-capitalist society, transactions between enterprises would entail transfers of social property between custodians rather than an exchange of ownership.
 Individuals would be motivated by the satisfaction from work and the desire to contribute to good economic outcomes rather than material reward.
 Bids and offer prices would aim to minimize costs and ensure that output is guided by expected final demand for private and collective consumption.
 Enterprises and startups would receive their investment funding from project assessment agencies.
-The required change in human behavior would take a number generations and would have to overcome considerable resistance.
+The required change in human behavior would take a number of generations and would have to overcome considerable resistance.
 However, McMullen believes that economic and cultural development increasingly favors the transition.

 Market socialism

 James Yunker argues that public ownership of the means of production can be achieved the same way private ownership is achieved in modern capitalism through the shareholder system that separates management from ownership.
-Yunker posits that social ownership can be achieved by having a public body, designated the Bureau of Public Ownership (BPO), owning the shares of publicly-listed firms without affecting market-based allocation of capital inputs.
+Yunker posits that social ownership can be achieved by having a public body, designated the Bureau of Public Ownership (BPO), owning the shares of publicly listed firms without affecting market-based allocation of capital inputs.
 Yunker termed this model pragmatic market socialism and argued that it would be at least as efficient as modern-day capitalism while providing superior social outcomes as public ownership of large and established enterprises would enable profits to be distributed among the entire population rather than going largely to a class of inheriting rentiers.